Preserving Narikala as a National Treasure

 It is important to protect the national heritage.

-The exact origin of the fort that is now known as Narikala on the hill is unknown.
+The exact origin of the fort that is now known as Narikala on is unknown.
 However, given its location and the tactical advantages it offers, it’s likely to have been home to smaller wooden castles in pre-Roman days.
-The first mention of a structure on the heights dates back to the 4th century AD.
+The first mention of a military structure on the heights dates back to the 4th century AD.
 The large stone construction we associate with today’s fortress was built in the 5th century.
 Some sources attribute the original construction to the Persians, while others credit the founder of Tbilisi, Vakhtang Gogasali.

 In the early days, Tbilisi was surrounded by woods, with some farmland near the river.
 The wood would have meant that the early structures were more wooden palisades than stone walls and towers.
 This type of construction is more common than the popular movies portray.
 Stone structures were only used in important areas, such as the gatehouse or guard towers.